January 23, 2018

 This is especially important when we consider that students can learn far more words from reading than from direct instruction.
 Even an aggressive schedule of 20 new words taught per week will result in only 520 new words by the end of a typical 36-week school year.

 This does not mean that reading practice is “better” than direct instruction for building vocabulary.
 Direct instruction is key, but teachers can only do so much of it.

 Instead, we ask educators to imagine the potential for vocabulary growth if direct instruction, structural analysis strategies, and daily reading practice are all used to reinforce one another.

 The relationship between vocabulary and reading achievement

 Vocabulary plays a critical role in reading achievement.
 Research has shown that more than half the variance in students’ reading comprehension scores can be explained by the depth and breadth of their vocabulary knowledge—and these two vocabulary factors can even be used to predict a student’s reading performance.7

-So what are we to do, when reading practice is so clearly connected to both vocabulary exposure and reading achievement, but not enough students are getting enough reading practice to drive substantial growth?
+So, what are we to do, when daily reading practice is so clearly connected to both vocabulary exposure and reading achievement, but not enough students are getting enough reading practice to drive substantial growth?

 To read the next post in this series, click the banner below.